 Acceptance is the last stage.
 It is about accepting the new reality.

 Gradually, words are replaced by soft touches and tender glances, and you start to realize just how lucky and blessed you are.
-Gone are painful emotions, I have relinquished the fight against the painful that what I thought would be will not happen.
+Gone are painful emotions, I have relinquished the fight against the pain of what I thought would be, will not happen.

-A website call Medix I read helped me to realize it is important to to distinguish between despair and surrender from peace and acceptance.
+A website call Medix helped me to realize it is important to distinguish between despair and surrender from peace and acceptance.

 There are no hard and fast rules when it comes to grief.
 What is important to remember, is that every stage is legitimate.
 As hard as it is, going through these stages takes time to grieve and cope.
 Most of all they need our love, patience and understanding.